 Half a century at the same church for organist Malcolm Brown

-AN 80-YEAR-OLD church organist has reached a milestone in his musical career after serving the same chapel for half a century.
+AN 80-YEAR-OLD church organist has reached a milestone in his musical career after serving the same chapel every week for half a century.

 Job Vacancy: Plumbing & Heating Engineer RequiredView details

 Trident Plumbing and Heating Services Ltd have a vacancy for a full time Plumbing and Heating Engineer.

 Terms: Ring 01326 218934, email CV to firstname.lastname@example.org, or post CV to Unit 1, Ponsharden Ind Est, Falmouth, Cornwall, TR11 2SG

 Contact: 01326 330626

 “Even when he was unwell he was made the effort to fulfil his responsibilities.”

 Mr Brown started piano lessons aged eight.
 He also sang soprano in the local choir.

 But it was while listening to BBC Radio organists Sandy MacPherson and Reginald Fort in the 1940s that his life changed.